 Phoenix is the capital city of the state of Arizona, USA.
-It is the fifth most populous city in the USA, and is a large metropolitan area that is also known as the “Valley of the Sun”, the “Salt River Valley”, or “Metro Phoenix”.
-Its desert climate and sunny region makes for very long, hot summers, and mild winters.
+It is the fifth most populous city in the USA and is a large metropolitan area that is also known as the “Valley of the Sun”, the “Salt River Valley”, or “Metro Phoenix”.
+Its desert climate and sunny region make for very long, hot summers and mild winters.

-If you are thinking of taking an e-bike trip to Phoenix, this article will help you plan and answer all the questions you may have beforehand!
+If you are thinking of exploring Phoenix by electric bike, this Phoenix city guide for electric bikes will help you plan and answer all the questions you may have beforehand!

 E-biking rules in Phoenix

-If you’re thinking of taking your e-bike on public transit while in Phoenix, you will be able to do so on buses, light rail trains, and streetcars.
+If you’re considering taking your e-bike on public transit while in Phoenix, you will be able to do so on buses, light rail trains, and streetcars.
 The Valley Metro Transit System states that both buses and trains are equipped with bike racks.
-Cyclists should look for bicycle symbols on train windows, which will indicate where the rack is located.
+Cyclists should look for bicycle symbols on train windows, indicating where the rack is located.

-When on either the train or bus, cyclists should load and secure their bike properly in the rack.
-Riders may also stand with their bike on light rail trains, but only if space allows.
-There are no bicycle racks on streetcar vehicles, but riders may stand with their bike in areas that have a designated bicycle symbol.
+Cyclists should load and secure their bikes properly in the rack when on either the train or bus.
+Riders may also stand on light rail trains with their bike, but only if space allows.
+There are no bicycle racks on streetcar vehicles, but riders may stand with their bike in areas with a designated bicycle symbol.
 For more information about bikes on transit, visit this link here!

 The Valley Metro has also provided numerous bike parking locations throughout Phoenix.
 Park-and-ride locations include 19th Ave/Dunlap, 19th Ave/Montebello, 19th Ave/Camelback, Central Ave/Camelback, 38th St/Washington, Dorsey/Apache Blvd, McClintock/Apache Blvd, Price-101 Fwy/Apache Blvd, Sycamore/Main St, Mesa Dr/Main St.